vincehass/Curvertino/content/authors/admin/_index.md

 education:
   courses:
   - course: MSc in Applied Mathematics
-    institution: Polytechnic Montreal-UNiversity of Montreal
+    institution: Polytechnic Montreal-University of Montreal
     year: expected -August 2021
   - course: BSc in Mathematics with concentration in Statistics
     institution: University of Quebec at Montreal